-Considering the equivalent model of one phase of the studied transformer with impedances gathered and moved to the secondary winding, perform the open-circuit measurement in the $\Delta\Delta$ configuration and deduce the appropriate impedance values assuming the system is balanced.
+Considering the equivalent model of one phase of the studied transformer with impedances gathered and moved to the secondary winding, perform the open-circuit measurement in the ΔY configuration with the primary line voltage set to its nominal value.
+Deduce the appropriate impedance values assuming the system is balanced.